 Community of Practice on Systematic Approaches to Scale-Up

-E2A, in partnership with the Implementing Best Practices Initiative and E2A’s core partner ExpandNet, leads the community of practice, Systematic Approaches for Scale-up of Family Planning/Reproductive Health Best Practices, which is hosted on the Knowledge Gateway.
+E2A, in partnership with the Implementing Best Practices Initiative and E2A’s core partner ExpandNet, leads the Community of Practice on Systematic Approaches for Scale-up of Family Planning/Reproductive Health Best Practices, which is hosted on the IBP Xchange platform.
 The community of practice is led by a resource team of individuals with experience in the application of systematic approaches to scaling up.

 The goal of this community of practice is to increase the use of systematic approaches for sustainably scaling up best practices in family planning/reproductive health (FP/RH).
-Members share their experiences and practical tools in this area through webinars, events, and online discussions.
-The community provides a venue for country-, regional- and global-level exchanges to facilitate learning about how best practices can benefit more people and foster policy and program development.
+Members share their experiences and practical tools through webinars, events, and online discussions.
+The community provides a venue for country-, regional-, and global-level exchanges to facilitate learning about how best practices can benefit more people and foster policy and program development.

 Community of practice members include a diverse range of global health and development actors including, but not limited to: